MuckRock/squarelet/README.md

 This will build and start all of the docker images using docker-compose.
 It will bind to port 80 on localhost, so you must not have anything else running on port 80.
 The invoke tasks specify the `local.yml` configuration file for docker-compose.
 If you would like to run docker-compose commands directly, set the environment variable `export COMPOSE_FILE=local.yml`.
 5. Set `dev.squarelet.com` to point to localhost - `sudo echo "127.0.0.1   dev.squarelet.com" >> /etc/hosts`
 6. Enter `dev.squarelet.com` into your browser - you should see the Squarelet home page.
+7. Follow the instructions for integration in a platform app such as ["Squarelet Integration" on MuckRock](https://github.com/muckrock/muckrock/#squarelet-integration) documentation or in [the DocumentCloud](https://github.com/muckRock/documentcloud) documentation.

 ## Docker info